 Really?
 So many positive things could have happened despite a loss and not scoring but all of them have been totally lost due to this outcome based approach.

 At the conclusion of a scoreless, yet well played game, how is your child supposed to feel?
-Should they feel as cheerful as when they scored 5 the week before against a much weaker side who gifted them the goals?
+Should they feel as cheerful as when they scored 5 the week before against a much weaker side who gifted them these opportunities?

 Or should they feel disappointed since regardless of how well they played they will still walk off the field ‘EMPTY HANDED.’